White Paper

 The basic principle behind the auction mechanism is selecting some UTXO to represent the Space (known as the "Space UTXO").
 This UTXO is "passed" around by bidders until the auction concludes.
 An open transaction is first submitted to initiate the auction and place the initial bid.

-A bid is made by burning the amount in an OP_RETRUN output.
-In addition, the bidder also leaves a partially signed Bitcoin transaction (PSBT) that says, “If I’m outbid, the next person may consume my Space UTXO, as long as they give me my money back.”
+A bid is made by burning the amount in an OP_RETURN output.
+In addition, the bidder also leaves a partially signed Bitcoin transaction (PSBT) that says, "If I'm outbid, the next person may consume my Space UTXO, as long as they give me my money back."

 For instance, consider Bob as the initial bidder who commits 1 BTC.
 Alice comes along and decides to bid 1.5 BTC, she completes Bob's PSBT, which gives Bob his 1 BTC back, and she then burns an additional 0.5 BTC, increasing the total burned amount for the auction to 1.5 BTC.
 Alice shares her own UTXO and PSBT, representing the new leading bid for the Space UTXO.
 This pattern continues until the auction concludes.